OTCVCG/PriGo/README.md

 ```

 ## Qualitative Comparison
+PriGo provides **primitive-level guidance**, enabling the policy to generate **more coherent and semantically aligned action sequences**, leading to more reliable task execution.
 To provide visual evidence of how PriGo improves policy behavior, we present a qualitative comparison between the baseline diffusion policy (CogACT) and our guided policy (PriGo-DP).
-We select five representative frames from policy rollouts for the same task, both **with** and **without** PriGo guidance.

 ### Visualization